 I was recently given two tips that not only stop the squid from inking the inside of your eski (and the rest of your catch) but also treat the squid humanely.

-Here is a personal YouTube video of it being done on a subsequent fishing trip:
+Here is a video of it being done on a subsequent fishing trip:

-Pop any squid you have caught in a plastic bag before adding them to the eski.
-I imagine you can reuse the plastic bag on several fishing trips if you give it a good clean out when you get home.
+Tip 2 – Pop any squid you have caught in a plastic bag before adding them to the eski.
+I reuse the plastic bag on several fishing trips, cleaning them after each use.

 My friends have been testing the use of scaling bags, towed behind the boat at slow speeds, to clean their squid catch.
 These pictures were taken after only a few minutes using the bag and the results are even better if you leave it out longer.
 You can see the hoods are nice and clean and the skin and wings have been removed.

 My brother in law has also given me a few tips for cleaning squid the old fashion way.